filterpaper/qmk_userspace/readme.md

 # Tap Hold Customisations
-Custom mod tap settings to avoid false positives with home row mods.
+This are some custom mod tap settings to avoid false positives with home row mods.

 ## Tap timer
 Setup a tap timer to detect recent key presses in `process_record_user`: